BLOG

 As mentioned previously, the taxpayer may not have actual or constructive receipt of the exchange funds.
 Phrased another way, the 1031 exchange must be established and in place at or before the closing of the first property in the exchange.
 Vetting and selecting the Qualified A person acting to facilitate an exchange under section 1031 and the regulations.
 This person may not be the taxpayer or a disqualified person.
 Section 1.1031(k)-1(g)(4)(iii) requires that, for an intermediary to be a qualified intermediary, the intermediary must enter into a written "exchange" agreement with the taxpayer and, as required by the exchange agreement, acquire the relinquished property from the taxpayer, transfer the relinquished property, acquire the replacement property, and transfer the replacement property to the taxpayer.
 Intermediary in advance of the closing is integral to a successful 1031 exchange.

 Some people believe that the sole purpose of the Qualified Intermediary (QI) is to hold the exchange funds.
 While this is certainly an important function of the Qualified Intermediary, it is not the main function of a QI.
-For a 1031 exchange to be valid, there must be an The transfer of the relinquished property to the Qualified Intermediary, and the receipt of the replacement property from the Qualified Intermediary is considered an exchange.
-To be compliant with IRC Section 1031, the transaction must be properly structured, rather than being a sale to one party followed by a purchase from another party.
+For a 1031 exchange to be valid, there must be an Agreement between the Exchanger and the Qualified Intermediary, establishing the Exchanger’s intent to complete a Like-Kind Exchange and detailing each party’s roles and responsibilities.
+The Exchange Agreement must detail the exchange in accordance with the deferred exchange regulations.
 Exchange Agreement between the taxpayer and the Qualified Intermediary; the taxpayer must assign their rights in the sale and purchase contracts to the Qualified Intermediary; and the taxpayer must notify all other parties to the exchange of that assignment.
 The Qualified Intermediary prepares these documents and ensures proper notification to the other parties to the exchange.

 Virtually every day we receive a phone call from someone who wishes to participate in a 1031 exchange involving vacation homes.
 Yet the statute is clear that the properties in the exchange must be “held for productive use in a trade or business, or for investment.”
 Under the Regulations, ‘disqualified property’ is property that was not held for productive use in a trade or business or for investment.
 Second homes, vacation homes, or other property that is used exclusively by the taxpayer for their own enjoyment, with no business or investment motive, are therefore not qualified property and not eligible for a Internal Revenue Code Section 1031 states that "no gain or loss shall be recognized on the exchange of property held for productive use in a trade or business or for investment if such property is exchanged solely for property of like kind which is to be held for productive use in a trade or business or for investment."
 1031 Exchange .